 Aioli Dipping Sauce

 - While the zucchini is baking or in the air fryer, combine the aioli ingredients in a small food processor and pulse until well combined.
 Alternatively, finely mince the sun-dried tomatoes and mix with mayonnaise and pepper.
-Serve the fries with dipping sauce immediately.¼ cup jarred sun-dried tomatoes in Italian herbs,½ cup mayonnaise,⅛ teaspoon ground cayenne pepper
+Serve the fries with dipping sauce immediately.¼ cup jarred sun-dried tomatoes in Italian herbs, ½ cup mayonnaise, ⅛ teaspoon ground cayenne pepper

-Recipe Notes
+Notes

 This post contains affiliate links.
 My opinions are always my own.
 If you purchase a product through an affiliate link, I make a small commission – at no cost to you.
 Read full disclosure policy here.